 - you stop pedalling and the speed exceeds 6km/h.

 E-bikes are sold with unique chargers that plug into normal wall sockets.
 Recharging is a straight forward process and instructions are supplied with the battery.
+Find out more about safe charging on the NSW Fire and Rescue website.

 E-bikes that comply with regulations are considered equivalent to bicycles, and the same road rules apply.